Félix Vallotton was a Swiss painter who left his home country to join the artistic nebula of Paris at the fin de siècle—the end of the century.

 The mechanicalness of a perfect functioning city collides with the moving humanity of the artist’s pain.
 Kahlo’s body doesn’t work as she would like, and because of that, she feels more and more alone and isolated in a place that doesn’t feel like home to her.

 During Kahlo’s life, death became something she often thought about, for obvious reasons.
-But it didn’t become something to despair about: for Frida, death was a reason to live fully, to experience everything possible.
+But it didn’t become something to despair about – for Kahlo, death was a reason to live fully, to experience everything possible.

-That’s why in Frida’s mind death also means rebirth; death is just a path towards another form of life.
-The Dream depicts the artist’s relationship with death: Frida is sleeping soundly in her bed, enveloped by a plant that symbolizes rebirth.
+That’s why in Kahlo’s mind death also means rebirth; death is just a path towards another form of life.
+The Dream depicts the artist’s relationship with death: Kahlo is sleeping soundly in her bed, enveloped by a plant that symbolizes rebirth.
 A skeleton lays above her canopy bed; it’s holding some flowers and many bombs are attached to its structure.

-Kahlo actually had a skeleton above her bed; she said that it was a reminder of mortality, a way to remember that death could “explode”, arrive, at any moment, so you should always live your life the best you can.
+Kahlo actually had a skeleton above her bed; she said that it was a reminder of mortality, a way to remember that death could “explode” and arrive, at any moment; so you should always live your life the best you can.

 Frida died of pulmonary embolism in her home, La Casa Azul, in 1954, and before passing away she said: